Faculty, Alumni and Student Collections

 Requests for student transcripts should be directed to the GW Office of the Registrar.

-The GW University Archives collects papers of faculty that reflect their teaching and administrative service at GW, and, in selective cases, their scholarly work.
+The GW University Archives collects papers of faculty that reflect their teaching and administrative service at GW.
 In particular, we seek to collect:

 - A photograph and CV from every faculty member.